andrew/ultimate-awesome/README.md

 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-python](https://github.com/gribouille/awesome-python) - An enriched version of awesome-python (
+- [Awesome-Neuro-Symbolic-Learning-with-LLM](https://github.com/LAMDASZ-ML/Awesome-Neuro-Symbolic-Learning-with-LLM) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [awesome-educate](https://github.com/mercer/awesome-educate) - 😎 A curated list of awesome education resources online.
-- [awesome-cnc](https://github.com/mhatalski/awesome-cnc) - A curated list of CNC (Computer Numerical Control) resources.
 - [Flutter-Guide](https://github.com/mikeroyal/Flutter-Guide) - Flutter Guide.
 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.